jonkrohn/DLTFpT/README.md

 2. [Deep Learning for Natural Language Processing, 2nd Ed.](https://learning.oreilly.com/videos/deep-learning-for/9780136620013) (Feb 2020)
 3. [Machine Vision, GANs, and Deep Reinforcement Learning](https://learning.oreilly.com/videos/machine-vision-gans/9780136620181) (Mar 2020)

+The above order is the recommended sequence in which to undertake these tutorials.
+That said, the first in the series (_Deep Learning with TensorFlow, Keras, and PyTorch_) provides a strong foundation for either of the other two.

 ## Installation

 Installation instructions for running the code in this repository can be found in the [installation directory](https://github.com/jonkrohn/DLTFpT/tree/master/installation).